Now shipping OpenMUX 0.21.0

 OpenMUX is a fast, native, flexible, and hackable terminal workspace for developers.
-Terminal-first, scriptable by default, and built to stay open to your workflow.
+Now with flexible left and right sidebars, Agent Sessions, Git worktrees, and workspace-focused tooling that stays open to your workflow.

-OpenMUX running a native terminal workspace with panes and sidebar
+OpenMUX running a native terminal workspace with panes, pane tabs, and sidebar

 Why OpenMUX exists